ameistad/haloy/README.md

         - "www.example.com"
     - domain: "api.example.com"
     ```
-- `acmeEmail`: The email address to use for Let's Encrypt TLS certificate registration.
+- `acme_email`: The email address to use for Let's Encrypt TLS certificate registration.
 - `env`: (Optional) Environment variables for the container
   - Example:
     ```yaml